How do you increase your chance of matching? No matter what

 Applicant Profile: IMG

-Application fees: this must be a conscious omission from their side, email them please.
+conscious omission from their side, email them please.

 If you don't feel that you are a strong candidate for this year match, maybe you might want to take an extra year off by joining this program, boost up your credential and apply next cycle as a strong candidate.